• Curcumin for Rheumatoid Arthritis: What Clinical Studies Really Show (2026 Evidence-Based Guide)

 It commonly affects older adults but may also occur due to obesity, joint injury, or repetitive stress.
 Because the knee bears body weight, it is especially vulnerable.

-Symptoms include persistent pain, reduced mobility, stiffness after rest, and difficulty performing daily activities such as walking or climbing stairs
+Symptoms include persistent pain, reduced mobility, stiffness after rest, and difficulty performing daily activities such as walking or climbing stairs.
+Boswellia for knee osteoarthritis is often considered when patients look for natural anti-inflammatory support.

 What Is Boswellia